wp-plugins/mit3xxxde-toolbar/readme.txt

 1. Upload the folder 'mit3xxx-toolbar' to the '/wp-content/plugins/' directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
-3. Customize the plugin in the Settings > 'mit3xxx.de toolbar' menu
+3. Customize the plugin in the Settings > 'iconcy toolbar' menu
-4. Activate the toolbar in the Settings > 'mit3xxx.de toolbar' menu
+4. Activate the toolbar in the Settings > 'iconcy toolbar' menu

 == Frequently Asked Questions ==